bfirsh/otter/README.md

 If the client supports JavaScript, they can start up the client-side router, and it's business as usual.
 If the client can't run JavaScript, they just see the content as a normal web page.

-You've now got an application which behaves like it was written in a server-side language, but actually shares its the code with the client.
+You've now got an application which behaves like it was written in a server-side language, but actually shares its code with the client.

 ### So I'll have to write my server in JavaScript?